-4.1.1 Frequency controlled normal operation reserve
+4.1.1Frequency controlled normal operation reserve

-The frequency controlled normal operation reserve shall be at least 600 MW at 50.0 Hz for the synchronous system.
-It shall be completely activated at f = 49.9/50.1 Hz ($\Delta f = +-0.1$ Hz).
+The frequency controlled normal operation reserve shall be at least 600 MW at 50.0 Hz in the synchronous system.
+It shall be fully activated at f = 49.9/50.1Hz ($\Delta f = \pm 0.1$ Hz).

-In the event of a rapid change of frequency to 49.9/50.1 Hz, the reserve shall be regulated upwards/downwards within 2-3 minutes.
-The frequency controlled normal operation reserve is distributed between the subsystems of the synchronous system in accordance with the annual consumption (total consumption exclusive of power plant's own consumption) during the previous year.
+In conjunction with a rapid frequency change to 49.9/50.1 Hz, the reserve shall be up regulated/down regulated within 2-3 minutes.
+The frequency controlled normal operation reserve is divided between the subsystems within the synchronous system on the basis of annual consumption (total consumption excluding own consumption by power plants) in the previous year.

-The factual distribution of the frequency-controlled normal operation reserve between the subsystems shall be revised each year before 1 March on the basis of annual consumption in the previous year and rounded to the closest ten.
-Annual consumption shall be given in TWh with an accuracy of one decimal.
+The actual division of the frequency controlled normal operation reserve between the subsystems shall be adjusted each year before 1 March based on the annual consumption in the previous year, rounded to the closest integer, given in MW, and enter into force on 1 April.
+The annual consumption shall be given in TWh at an accuracy of one decimal.

-Each subsystem shall have at least 2/3 of the frequency-controlled normal operation reserve in its own system in the event of splitting up and island operation.
+Each subsystem shall have at least 2/3 of the frequency controlled normal operation reserve in its own system for potential splitting up and island operation.